hyperledger-labs/splice/README.md

           lists `canton-open-source-20221011.tar.gz` under the
           artifacts so `20221011` is the Canton version.
        2. Bump `sdk_version` to the associated sdk snapshot version
-       3. Adjust the `sha256` digest by copying back the new hash when Nix throws an error during validation.
+       3. Adjust the `sha256` digest by copying back the new hash when Nix throws an error during validation (change a digit of the hash to make it fail and then `cd ..` and `cd -` out of the repo).
 14. Bump the sdk version in our own daml.yaml files via `./set-sdk.sh $sdkversion` to the same version.
 15. Create another commit, `git add -A && git commit -m"Bump Canton commit and Canton/SDK versions"`
 16. Make a PR with your changes, so CI starts churning.
-17. Test whether things compile using `sbt test:compile`.
+17. Test whether things compile using `sbt Test/compile`.
     In case of problems, find the related change in the **closed source Canton repo** and use the change and its commit message to adjust our code.
+    If there are any, remove all `*.rej` files.

 You can refer to https://github.com/DACH-NY/the-real-canton-coin/pull/446/commits for an example of how the update PR should look like.